Joe Murphy (ice hockey): Edmonton Oilers and Chicago Blackhawks

 With the Oilers, Murphy joined a young and up-and-coming core, but his development seemed to stall with just seven goals and 25 points in 62 games.
 However, that spring, in the playoffs, he found another gear.
 Coach John Muckler put Murphy with Adam Graves and Martin Gelinas on a line dubbed the "Kid Line" (Murphy and Graves were 21 while Gelinas was just 19) where he enjoyed great success, putting up 14 points in 22 playoff games and providing solid secondary scoring for the Oilers en route to a Stanley Cup triumph over the Boston Bruins.
 "They put our line together about the third game of the playoffs and all I recall is us just saying ‘Let’s go out there and work hard,’ Gelinas said of the 1990 Cup team.
 "Murph had a lot of skill and Gravy was the big, heavy guy.
 All three of us combined created a pretty good energy and a big buzz.
 We got some timely goals, but more importantly when we were on the ice we were just making things happen".

+During a game the following season against the Detroit Red Wings, one of Murphy's former teammates, Shawn Burr, sent Murphy crashing into the boards with a hard check.
+Murphy's face hit the "dasher," the area where the glass met the boards at a 90-degree angle, at full speed.
+Despite the severity of the hit as well as massive bleeding from what he later claimed was a fractured skull, Murphy stayed in the game.
+During a shift in the second period, Murphy was racing down the ice on a breakaway, but his vision was so blurry that fired the puck into the glass in the corner rather than take a shot on net, leading a concerned teammate to grab him and pull him back to the bench.